dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

     * persistent storage
     * oAuth Login (it allows the login by the same Openshift user data)

-> IMPORTANT: an user cluster role is needed in order to run the following commands.

 ### Creating the Operator's objects

-> IMPORTANT: it's needed a cluster administrator rights.
+> WARNING: a Cluster Role is required to proceed on this section.

 It follows the step by step commands to install the Grafana Operator as well: